Catalog of medicines. Interaction with other drugs

 From the hematopoietic and lymphatic systems: lymphopenia.

-From the musculoskeletal system: often - hyperlactatemia; rarely - lactic acidosis, accumulation / redistribution of adipose tissue, myalgia, rhabdomyolysis, arthralgia, increased CPK activity.
+From the musculoskeletal system: often – hyperlactatemia; rarely - lactic acidosis, accumulation/redistribution of adipose tissue, myalgia, rhabdomyolysis, arthralgia, increased CPK activity.

-special instructions
+Special instructions

 Pregnancy and lactation

-Application in childhood
+Use in childhood

-Children aged 3 months to 16 years - 8 mg / kg 2 times / day.
+Children aged 3 months to 16 years - 8 mg/kg 2 times/day.

-Description of the active ingredient
+Description of the active component

 Indications